Pipeline

 Others

-KT-474 is a first-in-class IRAK4 degrader in development for the treatment of immune-inflammatory diseases with significant patient need, such as hidradenitis suppurativa (HS), atopic dermatitis (AD), and potentially others.
-IRAK4 is a key protein of the myddosome complex that mediates signaling through IL-1 and toll-like receptors, which play a crucial role in initiating the immune response against invading pathogens.
+KT-485 (SAR447971) is a first-in-class, selective, potent, oral IRAK4 degrader in development for the treatment of immuno-inflammatory diseases with significant patient need.
+KT-485, a second-generation IRAK4 degrader developed by Kymera, has increased potency and specificity over the first-generation IRAK4 degrader, KT-474, and has been prioritized by Sanofi for further clinical development.
+Before this prioritization decision, KT-474 had completed Phase 1 studies in healthy volunteers and HS and AD patients.
+IRAK4 is a master regulator of innate immunity and key protein of the myddosome complex that mediates signaling through IL-1 and toll-like receptors.
 IRAK4 is a scaffolding kinase that acts at the interface of the innate and adaptive immune responses with a variety of functions depending on its kinase activity and scaffolding function.
 Eliminating IRAK4 completely through degradation impacts both the kinase and scaffolding functions, therefore having the potential to achieve a broad, well-tolerated, anti-inflammatory effect providing a novel therapeutic approach for a variety of immune-inflammatory diseases.
+Clinical data generated to date demonstrates the potential of IRAK4 degradation to deliver the combined activity of upstream biologics in an oral drug for multiple diseases.

-KT-474 (SAR444656) is partnered with Sanofi, who is leading the Phase 2 clinical development program.
+Sanofi, which is collaborating with Kymera on the development of IRAK4 degraders outside of the oncology and immuno-oncology fields, is progressing the IRAK4 program through clinical development.
 Kymera has the option to participate in future development and commercialization, and 50/50 profit split, in the United States.
 Double digit tiered royalties in ROW.

-Diseases where the TLR/IL-1 pathway has been implicated in pathogenesis and are potential opportunities: Psoriasis, Generalized Pustular Psoriasis, IBD, Asthma, COPD, SSc ILD, RA, PSA, SLE, OA, PSS, MS, AMD.
+Diseases where the TLR/IL-1 pathway has been implicated in pathogenesis and are potential opportunities: HS, AD, Psoriasis, Generalized Pustular Psoriasis, IBD, Asthma, COPD, SSc ILD, RA, PSA, SLE, OA, PSS, MS, AMD.

 When appropriate, we partner with leading global pharmaceutical companies to maximize the reach of our degrader programs and develop transformative therapies for the broadest possible patient populations.

-Our current partnership with Sanofi is designed to accelerate the path to broader clinical development and commercialization of our first-in-class protein degrader therapies targeting IRAK4 in patients with immune-inflammatory diseases.
+Our partnership with Sanofi is designed to accelerate the path to broader clinical development and commercialization of our oral, first-in-class protein degrader therapies targeting IRAK4 in patients with immune-inflammatory diseases.